MatthijsKamstra/Mac-setup/README.md

 # Reminder
-I use this script to fully provision my development machine.
+I use this script to fully provision **my** development machine.
-There is a lot of dublicates in the scripts, I need to sort it out.
+There is a lot of duplicates in the scripts, I need to sort it out.

 # Prerequisites

-I tried to minimize the manual steps as much as I could.
+I tried to minimise the manual steps as much as I could.
 These still remain...

 - XCode is installed (via the App Store)
 - Install Xcode from the Apple store and accept TOS
 - XCode command line tools are installed (xcode-select --install will prompt up a dialog)

 # Start

 Download or clone this repository.